JosephineQiu/ISQA8086-Team1/BackgroundResearchandRQs.md

 Thers is nn article "**To Everything There Is a Season**" which is about the study on Shrubs on Nantucekt Island by **Dr. Sarah Treanor Bois**
 In this article she mentioned some important points aboutSpringtime temperature on Nantucket Island.
 Springtime temperatures have been arriving earlier on Nantucket, just like most of New England.
-There is year-to-year variation, but generally we are seeing springtime temperatures arriving 2 to 4 days earlier than the historic average.
-What does that mean for our plant species?
+There is year-to-year variation, but generally they are seeing springtime temperatures arriving 2 to 4 days earlier than the historic average, So researchers are looking into it to find out that these changes in climate is affecting shrubs or not.

-Her research at LLNF has shown that some of native shrubs (lowbush blueberry, for example) can track the earlier spring warming and leaf out with the warm temperatures.
+Dr. Bois's research at LLNF has shown that some of native shrubs (lowbush blueberry, for example) can track the earlier spring warming and leaf out with the warm temperatures.
 However, just because they leaf out earlier, doesn’t mean they can just cruise into a longer growing season.
 Springs is also becoming more erratic with more frequent late frost events.
 Some of our species, like black huckleberry, have been topkilled during late frost events.
 This is the type of affect which, if it becomes a pattern, could have devastating effects of the overall population.
 Other species, such as black cherry and beach plum, aren’t able to respond as nimbly to warming temperatures resulting in a delayed phenology from surrounding species.

 ### Literature Cited
-* What is shrubs and life cycle (https://en.wikipedia.org›wiki›Shrub)
+* Wikipedia-SouthernKangaroo (September 2019) What is shrubs and life cycle (https://en.wikipedia.org›wiki›Shrub)
-* Article by Dr. Sara Bois (https://yesterdaysisland.com/to-everything-there-is-a-season/)
+* Dr. Sara Bois (September 2019) Article on "To Everything There Is a Season" (https://yesterdaysisland.com/to-everything-there-is-a-season/)

+* University of Illinois Extension (August 2014) Effects of temperature (https://extension.illinois.edu/downloads/hkmw/55040.pdf)
+* Doree Armstrong (May 2014) Shrub growth decreases as winter temps warm up (https://www.washington.edu/news/2014/05/20/shrub-growth-decreases-as-winter-temperatures-fluctuate-up/)
+* Richard Jauron (2019) Proper Time to Prune Trees and Shrubs (https://hortnews.extension.iastate.edu/2015/03-13/pruning.html)
 * Other references (https://www.sciencedaily.com/releases/2014/05/140520142327.htm)
                  (https://www.mortonarb.org/trees-plants/tree-and-plant-advice/horticulture-care/trees-and-shrubs-four-seasons-landscape)